ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

 # Subtitles

-Here is a list of pointers for storing subtitles in Matroska:
+Here is a list of guidelines for storing subtitles in Matroska:

 *   As a general rule of thumb for all codecs, information that is global to an entire stream **SHOULD** be stored in the `CodecPrivate` element.